oracle/sales-cloud-with-paas-samples/lead-capture-sys-sso/README.md

 Drop the table and sequence from Oracle Database Cloud Service (Database Schema).
 You can borrow the two drop statements from the `crTable_LEAD_CAPTURE_SYS_SSO.sql` script.

 ### Java Cloud Service - SaaS Extension
 1. Undeploy the application from Java Cloud Service - SaaS Extension.
-Refer to the Undeploy section in [Deploying Applications Individually Using JCS - SaaS Extension Control](http://www.oracle.com/pls/topic/lookup?ctx=clouddevportal&id=OCPSI-GUID-8C5519F9-FB34-4D13-B313-BF0C7230A339) for more details.
+Refer to the Undeploy section in [Deploy Applications Individually Using Oracle Java Cloud Service - SaaS Extension Control](https://docs.oracle.com/pls/topic/lookup?ctx=en/solutions/link-sales-cloud-from-java-cloud-saas&id=GUID-8C5519F9-FB34-4D13-B313-BF0C7230A339) for more details.
 2. Remove the application from JDeveloper.
 3. Remove the files from your local file system.